-Staying hydrated has proven benefits for your mental and physical health.
+Staying hydrated has for your mental and physical health.
 The National Academies of Sciences, Engineering, and Medicine recommends that men 19 and older consume 3.7 liters of water per day (15.5 cups) and women 19 and older consume 2.7 liters daily (11.5 cups).
 But can drinking cold water have a negative impact on your health?

 Some people believe that drinking cold water is a bad habit that can actually harm your long-term health.
 This belief is based on the idea that drinking cold water contracts your stomach, making it harder to digest food after a meal.
 Some people also believe that your body has to work harder to maintain its internal temperature of 98.6°F (37°C) if you’re drinking water that’s near the temperature of ice, or less than 36°F (4°C).

 But is there any truth to these ideas?
 Keep reading to find out the possible risks and benefits of drinking cold water.

 Drinking cold water does affect your body in ways you may not anticipate or want.
 One older and small , involving 15 people, found that drinking cold water made nasal mucous thicker and more difficult to pass through the respiratory tract.
 By comparison, the researchers found that chicken soup and hot water helped people breathe more easily.
 If you’re trying to treat a cold or flu, drinking cold water might make your congestion feel worse.

 There are some health conditions that drinking cold water can aggravate.
 Drinking cold water was to triggering migraines in people that already experience migraine.
 The pain related to achalasia, a condition that limits your body’s ability to pass food through your esophagus, get worse when you drink cold water with a meal.